baskerville/bspwm/README.md

     dump
         Output the internal representation of the window tree.

+    list_monitors [--quiet]
+        Perform a dump of each monitor.

-    list
+    list [--quiet]
-        Perform a dump of each desktop.
+        Perform a dump of each desktop for the current monitor.

     windows
         Return the list of managed windows (i.e. their identifiers).